What is a research paper abstract?

 A vital search tool is the “keywords” section that lists the most relevant terms directly underneath the abstract.
 Think of these keywords as the “tubes” that readers will seek and enter—via queries on databases and search engines—to ultimately land at their destination, which is your paper.
 Your abstract keywords should thus be words that are commonly used in searches but should also be highly relevant to your work and found in the text of your abstract.
 Include 5 to 10 important words or short phrases central to your research in both the abstract and the keywords section.

-For example, if you’re writing a paper on the prevalence of obesity among lower classes that crosses international boundaries, include terms like “obesity,” “prevalence,” “international,” “lower classes,” and “cross-cultural.”
+For example, if you are writing a paper on the prevalence of obesity among lower classes that crosses international boundaries, you should include terms like “obesity,” “prevalence,” “international,” “lower classes,” and “cross-cultural.”
 These are terms that should net a wide array of people interested in your topic of study.
 Look at our nine rules for choosing keywords for your research paper if you need more input on this.

 As mentioned above, the abstract (especially the informative abstract) acts as a surrogate or synopsis of your research paper, doing almost as much work as the thousands of words that follow it in the body of the main text.
 In the hard sciences and most social sciences, the abstract includes the following sections and organizational schema.